comal21/Batch39-CKAD/Lab 13: Helm.md

 ```
 kubectl get deploy
 ```
 View the services using the below commands.
-Make note of the EXTERNAL IP of the LoadBalancer service.
 ```
 kubectl get all
 ```

-If your load balancer is pending, edit it to NodePort
+Open the browser and paste the public ip of workernode : nodeport number.
+Observe that the WordPress site is up and running.

+To remove a Helm repository from your local Helm client configuration
 ```
-kubectl edit svc wordpress
+helm repo remove stable-charts
 ```

-Open the browser and paste the service endpoint noted on the previous step.
-Observe that the WordPress site is up and running.

 Add `/admin` at the end of the URL to be directed to the login page